Itsdaodao/tp/docs/DeveloperGuide.md

 * depends on some classes in the `Logic` component, because launching communication mode application through `UI` relies `ApplicationLinkLauncher` to execute action.
 * depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
 * depends on the `Autocompletor` in `Logic` to provide suggestions while the user is typing.
+* Keeps a reference to a `ReadOnlyCommandHistory` for use in accessing command history in the `CommandBox`

 ### Logic component